NetzwergX/netzwergx.github.io/_posts/2020-06-07-record-with-a-thought-experiment.md

 ---
 layout: post
-title: Copying records & changing components - a thought experiment
+title: Record#with - a thought experiment
 date: 2020-06-07 16:22 +0200
 categories: [Java, Project Amber]
 tags: [Records]
 ---
-Recently, there were some interesting discussions about `Record#copy()` and `Record#with` on the `amber-spec-experts` mailing list ([1], [2]) which has lead me to implement both methods with a very clear & typesafe way, which I'd like to discuss below.
+Recently, there were some interesting discussions about `Record#copy()` and `Record#with(...)` on the `amber-spec-experts` mailing list ([1], [2]) which has lead me to implement both methods with a very clear & typesafe way, which I'd like to discuss below.
 The code demonstrated below is available as [Gist].

-One of the more jarring things to read on the list (no offense intended, all these people are probably a lot smarter than me) was this:
+What led me to start this experiment was the following quote:

-> the [sic] idea is to add a method `Record with(Object... componentValuePairs)` in `java.lang.Record`, and ask the
+> the idea is to add a method `Record with(Object... componentValuePairs)` in `java.lang.Record`, and ask the
 > compiler to verify that the even arguments (0, 2, 4, etc) are constant strings
 >
 > Proposed syntax:
 >
 > 	var otherPerson = person.with("name", "John", "age", 17);

-I thought this *had* to be easier, really.
+I thought this *had* to be easier and be possible in a typesafe way.
 So here is my suggestion:

 	var otherPerson = person.with(Person::name, "John").with(Person::age, 17);